 - 1. Principles and steps of Curriculum Development. - 2.
 Critical appraisal of Home Science Curriculum at Senior Secondary level prescribed by RBSE/CBSE. - 3.
-Recent trends in Home Science curriculum. - 4.
-Text book- Importance and qualities of a good textbook of Home Science. - 5.
+Text book- Importance and qualities of a good textbook of Home Science. - 4.
 Review of Home Science Textbook at Senior Secondary Level prescribed by RBSE/CBSE.